 All service data flows within a "MediaSubComponent" data type are permanently disabled by supplying "FlowStatus" data type with a deletion indication.

-If the "EnQosMon" feature is supported, and the NF service consumer includes the attribute "evSubsc" in the "MediaSubComponent" data type with a subscription to a specific event, then the "evSubsc" attribute within the "AppSessionContextReqData" data type shall not include a subscription to notifications for that specific event.
+If the "EnQoSMon" feature is supported, and the NF service consumer includes the attribute "evSubsc" in the "MediaSubComponent" data type with a subscription to a specific event, then the "evSubsc" attribute within the "AppSessionContextReqData" data type shall not include a subscription to notifications for that specific event.
 In this case, the PCF shall use the value of the "notifUri" attribute included within the "evSubsc" attribute in the "MediaSubComponent" data type as target URI of the HTTP POST request for that specific event notification.

 NOTE: The NF service consumer can provide different values per media subcomponent for the "notifUri" attribute and/or "notifCorrId" attribute, e.g. to identify to the media subcomponent of a received report.